 - Magnification/minimization – An overfocus on things you dislike about yourself while minimizing your positive attributes.
 Thank someone who compliments you and skip the ‘but….”

 - Scapegoating – Incorrectly concluding that a disliked physical characteristic is directly responsible for certain difficulties you encounter.
-Remember that making assumptions and taking things personally can be a big mistake; fat prejudice does exist, but it may not be responsible for all your troubles.
+Remember that making assumptions and taking things personally can be a big mistake; weight bias does exist, but it may not be responsible for all your troubles.

 - Mind reading – Projecting your own thoughts/beliefs onto others.
 Remind yourself that even though you are bright and perceptive, you still can’t read others’ minds.